praveek/launch.en/help/launch-reference/administration/companies-and-properties.md

 For example, you might have three properties within your company account where one contains all of your blog sites, another contains all of your ecommerce sites, and the third contains all of your lead-generation sites.

-**Note:** Each property requires its own client-side code in your templates.
+>[!NOTE]  Each property requires its own client-side code in your templates.
 Any domains or subdomains you want included in a particular property would have the same code in the page templates when Dynamic Tag Management is first installed on your site.

 ### Can we use separate instances for each?